 - Family-based immigrant visas (Articles 2, 10, 11, 19, 21, 23 and 26)

 - Business-based (work) nonimmigrant and immigrant visas (Articles 1, 4, 5, 8, 9, 12, 15, 16, 18, 28, 29 and 31)

 - US citizenship (acquisition and loss) (Articles 3, 14 and 22)

 - Maintenance of green card status (Article 27)

 - Travelling to the US without a visa (Articles 6 and 15)

-- Denials, criminal convictions, ineligibilities and waivers (Articles 7, 13, 17 and 20), including the special situation of drink driving (Article 17)
+- Denials, criminal convictions, ineligibilities and waivers (Articles 7, 13, 17, 20 and 32), including the special situations of drink driving (Article 17) and cannabis (Article 32)